serpapi/code-challenge/README.md

   I chose to limit support to KG tags we have proven we can handle.
   Adding a new type requires adding the tag to a list, capturing an HTML fixture, and adding a spec.
-- **Single carousel by design.** When a page exposes more than one allowlisted carousel, the locator returns just the one with the most image tiles.
-That's what makes the da Vinci case work (his architect block has no image tiles), but a page with two genuinely populated carousels would silently drop one.
-Returning all matched carousels would be a small change to the locator if needed.
+- **Multiple carousels are all returned.** When a page exposes more than one allowlisted carousel (e.g. a polymath who is both architect and visual artist), every populated carousel's tiles are concatenated in `CAROUSEL_ATTRIDS` order.
+  A matched block with no image tiles contributes nothing, so degenerate strips (like da Vinci's empty architect block) drop out for free.
+The result is a flat, untyped array — I don't try to guess which single carousel the caller wanted.
+In every observed real page only one allowlisted carousel is actually populated, so this never changes a single-carousel result.
 - **Where I stopped.** Fixtures are all `en`/`us` desktop captures; I didn't probe other locales or mobile layouts, handle "View more" expansions/pagination, or dedupe repeated tiles.
 The locator and per-tile extraction are independent, so